Peixinhos da Horta: Authentic Portuguese Tempura Green Beans

 • Use a pair of chopsticks or tongs to dip your green beans into the batter to coat them, shake it a little to remove any excess.
 Place them into the hot oil straight away, fry until golden.
 Repeat the process until you run out of green beans.

 • Rest them on top of absorbent paper.
-Season with some smoked paprika, and more salt and pepper to taste before serving.
+Season with the smoked paprika, and more salt and pepper to taste before serving.
 Enjoy it with garlic mayo or a squeeze of lemon juice!

 Notes